 Based on the review undertaken under Phase One and the work completed to date under Phase Two, the Company is continuing to assess the impact that IFRS will have on its current financial position but believes that it will be limited.
 At the same time, IFRS will likely require more extensive disclosure and analysis of balances and transactions in the notes to the financial statements.
-The specific accounting areas that the Company has been focussing its analysis on are outlined below together with the more salient issues under each area;
+The specific accounting areas that the Company has been focusing its analysis on are outlined below together with the more salient issues under each area;

 Key Area Canadian GAAP (as IFRS applied by the Company) Plant and Equipment Plant and Equipment is Plant and Equipment can be recorded at the new cost recorded at cost or at fair value established in the financial re- on transition to IFRS. organization.
 Depreciation is Depreciation must be based on based on useful lives after the useful lives of each estimation of residual values. significant component with Plant and Equipment Mineral Property Exploration, evaluation and IFRS has limited guidance with development costs are respect to these costs and capitalized when incurred.
-They currently allows exploration and are amortized on the basis of evaluation costs to be either production or written off when capitalized or expensed. the prospect is no longer deemed prospective or is abandoned.
-Asset Retirement Obligations Canadian GAAP limits the IFRS defines AROs as legal or definition of AROs to legal constructive obligations.
-The obligations.
+They currently allows exploration and are amortized on the basis of production or written off when capitalized or expensed. the prospect is no longer deemed prospective or is abandoned.
+Asset Retirement Obligations Canadian GAAP limits the IFRS defines AROs as legal or definition of AROs to legal obligations.
 The ARO is ARO is calculated using a calculated using a current current pre-tax discount rate credit-adjusted, risk-free rate for (which reflects current market upward adjustments, and the assessment of the time value of original credit-adjusted, risk- money and the risk specific to free rate for downward the liability) and is revised revisions.
-The original liability every period to reflect changes • • • is not adjusted for changes in in assumptions or discount current discount rates. rates.
-Impairment of long-lived Impairment tests of long-lived Impairment tests of "cashassets assets are considered annually generating units" are considered based on indications of annually in the presence of impairment.
+The original liability every period to reflect changes is not adjusted for changes in in assumptions or discount current discount rates. rates.
+Impairment of long-lived Impairment tests of long-lived Impairment tests of "cash- assets assets are considered annually generating units" are considered based on indications of annually in the presence of impairment.
 Impairment tests indications of impairment. are performed on the basis of Impairment tests are generally undiscounted future cash flows. carried out using the discounted Write-downs to net realizable future cash flow.
 Write-downs values under an impairment test to net realizable values under an are permanent changes in the impairment test can be reversed carrying value of assets. if the conditions of impairment cease to exist.
 Functional currency Functional currency can be Functional currency should be assessed for the group as a assessed independently for each whole.
-We determined the U.S. subsidiary within a consolidated dollar to be the functional group and introduces the currency effective July 1, 2005. concept of primary and secondary factors.
-Stock-based compensation Stock-based compensation is Stock-based compensation is - determined at grant date using determined using fair value fair value models (e.g. Black- models for option awards at Scholes) for option awards. grant date.
-A forfeiture rate is Actual forfeitures are only also estimated at that date and recorded as they occur. the compensation expense is , i i i i i i i i i i i i i i i i i i i adjusted for that rate.
+We determined the U.S. subsidiary within a consolidated dollar to be the functional group and introduces the currency effective July 1, 2005. concept of primary a secondary factors.
+Stock-based compensation Stock-based compensation is Stock-based compensation is determined at grant date using determined using fair value fair value models (e.g. Black- models for option awards at Scholes) for option awards. grant date.
+A forfeiture rate is Actual forfeitures are only also estimated at that date and recorded as they occur. the compensation expense is - adjusted for that rate.